apollo

 Diet & Lifestyle Advise

-Maintain a balanced diet which includes proteins, carbohydrates, and fats.
+• Maintain a balanced diet that includes proteins, carbohydrates, and fats.

-Stay hydrated by drinking enough water as it helps the digestive system to function smoothly.
+• Stay hydrated by drinking enough water, as it helps the digestive system function smoothly.

-Avoid highly processed foods which contain trans-fat, hydrogenated fats, and saturated fats.
-Instead of include foods containing monounsaturated, polyunsaturated and omega-3 fatty acids.
-Include olive oil, peanut oil, seeds, nuts, salmon, and tuna fish as they contain healthy fats
+• Avoid highly processed foods that contain trans-fat, hydrogenated fats, and saturated fats.
+Instead, include foods containing monounsaturated, polyunsaturated, and omega-3 fatty acids.
+Include olive oil, peanut oil, seeds, nuts, salmon, and tuna fish as they contain healthy fats.

 Special Advise